Steffov/GRC-Scripts/README.md

 If you find errors, bugs or better solution feel free to contribute!

+__Changelog gridly 1.0.2 | 10.05.2017__
+- Changed libzip4 to libzip2 for the Debian install process

 __Changelog gridly 1.0.1 | 02.04.2017__
 - Added download blocks warning